Grover, North Carolina: History

-Grover is classified as a small town where railway and highway routes Interstate 85 and U.S. Highway 29 cross the state line between North Carolina and South Carolina.
+Grover is classified as a small town where railway and highway routes Interstate 85 and U.S. Route 29 cross the state line between North Carolina and South Carolina.
 It was previously named Whitaker and legally was in South Carolina.
 The name change to Grover in 1885 was in honor of President Grover Cleveland.
-Gingerbread Row, (Cleveland Avenue - NC Highway 216) has an antique look with many restored homes in beautiful colors.
+Gingerbread Row, (Cleveland Avenue - NC Highway 226) has an antique look with many restored homes in beautiful colors.

 A railroad-dominated town started when the Atlanta Charlotte Airline Railway placed a turntable for engines to be spun.
 They operated from the 1880s to the 1920s and Southern Railway (U.S.) continues to carry passengers to this day (now known as Norfolk Southern).
 Mail drops and pickups by train occurred several times per day in Grover often with the mail bag put on a hook while the train came through at speed.
 Amtrak also operates on the line (under permission) and carries passengers from Atlanta to Charlotte, Richmond, Boston, and New York City.
 George W. Bush made a rail stop in Grover during his U.S. Presidential campaign.

 Grover is also home to international companies like Eaton, Commercial Vehicle Group, Southern Power, 84 Lumber, Uniquetex, and the US Presidential Culinary Museum and Library.
 Hatcher Hughes previously lived in Grover and won the Pulitzer Prize in 1924 for his Broadway play, Hell-Bent Fer Heaven, a show about his own people from the area of the foothills - where Grover is located.
 He was a professor at the Ivy League college Columbia University.
 The Hambright (Hambrecht) family of Philadelphia and Prussia lives in Grover and built the tallest and largest mansion there in 1879 under the guidance of Doctor Alfred Frederick Hambright (Hambrecht).
 Grover also hosts a former White House Chef and manager of the Presidential resort and conference center Camp David, Martin CJ Mongiello, who lives there.

 Grover is a part of Cleveland County, North Carolina.
 The county is named after Colonel Benjamin Cleveland (Cleaveland - Thorkil de Cleveland of Cleveland County York, England in the year 1066) - of the King's Mountain battle - a companion of Colonel Frederick Hambright (with his son John by his side) during the Revolutionary War.
 Grover holds as many North Carolina Official Historical Markers as the county seat of Shelby.
 It was the town of entry by The Marquess, Lord Charles Cornwallis when he invaded North Carolina with his cavalry, artillery, and army.
 The butcher of New Jersey, Major Patrick Ferguson, also camped near parts of present-day Grover, prior to battle on King's Mountain, a local mountain range named after the King Family that lived there.
 In 1887, the legislature voted to change the name of Grover's County - to the more utilized English word version of, "Cleveland", from its previous version of Cleaveland.
 President Grover Cleveland had been in office since 1885 (the first Democrat elected after the American Civil War).